Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Many people ignorant of the administration’s effort.

-Interestingly, many people in Akwa Ibom seem to be ignorant of the administration’s effort to move the state towards industrialisation.
+Many people in Akwa Ibom seem to be unaware of the administration’s industrialisation efforts.

-There are many people from Akwa Ibom, some of them political supporters of the state governor, who erroneously think the administration’s claims of having attracted industries to the state were false.

 “To be honest with you, apart from you telling me you’ve visited the syringe factory and other factories, I wouldn’t have believed these things exist.
 I thought it was the usual lies from people in government,” Patrick Bassey, a pastor and a businessman from the state, who claimed to be a supporter of Governor Emmanuel, said while interacting with the PREMIUM TIMES reporter.

-Uwemedimo Udo, a university teacher from the state, told PREMIUM TIMES he had to visit the syringe and the meter manufacturing factories last year just so he could clear personal doubt about their existence.
+Uwemedimo Udo, a university teacher, told PREMIUM TIMES he had to visit the syringe and the meter manufacturing factories last year just so he could clear personal doubt about their existence.

-The same thing with Franklyn Isong, publisher of a local paper, Radar, who took to Facebook to “enlighten” the public about the existence of the coconut refinery after he visited it in November last year.
+Franklyn Isong, the publisher of a local paper, Radar, recently took to Facebook to “enlighten” the public about the existence of the coconut refinery after he visited it in November last year.

 “Before then, I had people told me the industries did not exist.
 Even this year, there are people who are still asking ‘where are the industries?’